agriculture-capstone/agricore/README.md

 `npm run test:core -- --grep @slow --invert`

 Go ahead, try adding your own tags to your tests so you can filter them the same way!

+## Using Docker

+The `./dockerize.sh` script can be used with the following arguments:
+- `init` - creates a Docker image based on the Dockerfile
+- `build` - installs the node modules and build the project using `npm run build`
+- `run` - installs the node modules and starts the node server which listens on the specified port